Lawrenceville Divorce Lawyers

 When seeking a divorce, the main terms of the divorce include:

-Once you know you are ready to file for divorce in Georgia, you should meet with a family law attorney to seek guidance on how to proceed.
 In Georgia, there is no required separation period before you can file for divorce.
 You can file for divorce even if you still live with your spouse.
 However, once you file for divorce, you must remain in a ‘bonified state of separation.’
-In plain English, that means that if you have sex with your spouse after filing for divorce then your case will be dismissed by the judge, and you will have to re-file the divorce and start the entire process over.
+In plain English, that means that if you have sex with your spouse after filing for divorce then your case will be dismissed by the judge, and you will have to re-file the divorce and start the entire divorce process over.

-Help Resolving the Big Issues in Your Georgia Divorce?
+Help Resolving the Big Issues in Your Georgia Divorce

 Getting divorced is the legal separation of a couple’s financial issues and joint interests.
 For many couples, getting a divorce is difficult because separating assets and sharing children isn’t naturally easy.